Is the cost of living in Italy high?

 We asked people how much they someone comfortably live on in Italy, they wrote...

 "The cost of living in Italy can vary greatly depending on the city.
 In general, the larger cities tend to be more expensive, while smaller cities and towns offer more affordable cost of living.
 For example, it is generally more expensive to rent an apartment in Rome than it would be in other parts of Italy.
 Groceries are usually fairly affordable, with fresh produce available in most markets throughout the country.
 Eating out in restaurants can also be slightly more pricey than in other countries, but prices vary significantly depending on where you dine.
 Transportation costs in Italy are also quite reasonable, with discounts often available to those who purchase tickets in advance.
-Overall, the cost of living in Italy is lower than in many other European countries, making it a popular destination for expats," mentioned another expat when asked about moving to Italy.
+Overall, the cost of living in Italy is lower than in many other European countries, making it a popular destination for expats," said a member in Italy.

 Please login to continue reading this article.